 Eco-tourism has demonstrated a great potential in sustaining the long-term future of Arabuko-Sokoke Forest and Mida Creek.
 Given the rare and unique wildlife in these areas, the potential for income generation from Eco-tourism is high.

-Upon paying a minimum entry fee of Ksh350/= (3.5USD) for non residents visitors or Ksh100/= for Kenyan citizens, one is guaranteed a life time memorable experience of the extremely complex Mangrove ecosystem of Mida Creek.
+Upon paying a minimum entry fee of Ksh 300/= (3 USD) for non-residents visitors, Ksh 200/= for residents and Ksh 100/= for Kenyan citizens, one is guaranteed a life time memorable experience of the extremely complex Mangrove ecosystem of Mida Creek.
 This facility whose operation is being managed by A Rocha Kenya through a memorandum of agreement is the property of Muvera wa ASSETS.